pwFoo/H.php/README.md

   }
 ```

-Another interesting H.php function is the `route_base()` that allows you to group routes with the same base together.
+Another interesting H.php function is the `route_base()` that allows you to group routes with the same base path together.

 ```php
   route_base( $base, $routes=array() )